Hard Kill: Production

 Principal photography began in January 2020 in Cincinnati, under the working title Open Source.
-According to the Los Angeles Times and actress Lala Kent, an incident occurred on set when Bruce Willis incidentally fired a gun loaded with blanks on the wrong cue and then did it again on the next take.
-Nobody was injured but the report said the incident left some crew members "shaken".
+According to the Los Angeles Times and actress Lala Kent, an incident occurred on set when co-star Bruce Willis accidentally fired a prop gun loaded with blanks on the wrong cue and repeated the same error during a second take.
+Nobody was injured, but the situation reportedly left some crew members "shaken".
 Hard Kill is one of the last films to star Willis, who retired from acting because he was diagnosed with aphasia.

 Release

-The film was simultaneously released in theaters and video on-demand in the United States on August 21, 2020.
-Hard Kill then became available to stream on Netflix in the USA on November 23, 2020 and was the top streamed film for several weeks.
+Hard Kill was simultaneously released in limited theaters and video on-demand in the United States on August 21, 2020.
+It then became available to stream on Netflix in the USA on November 23, 2020, and was the top streamed film for several weeks.

 Box office

 As of October 29, 2020, Hard Kill grossed $111,523 in the United Arab Emirates, Saudi Arabia, and Vietnam.